munroe1786/museum-reviewer/spec.md

    X Include more than one model class (e.g. User, Post, Category)

-        I have 3 models: User, Review and Museum
+        I have 3 models: User, Review and Comment

    X Include at least one has_many relationship on your User model (e.g. User has_many Posts)

-        The User model has many reviews and many museums through reviews.
-The Museum model has many reviews and has many users through reviews.
-The Review model belongs to a user and belongs to a museum.
+        A User has many reviews and has many comments.

    X Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)

-        Reviews belong to a user and belong to a museum.
+        Reviews belong to a User.
+Comments belong to both Users and Reviews.

+   X Include user accounts with unique login attribute (username or email)

+        I have a username validation setup and the has_secure_password method creates unique passwords.

-    Include user accounts with unique login attribute (username or email) Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users Include user input validations
+   X  Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

+        The User can create reviews, read them all, update their own and delete their own.
+The User can

+        write comments on reviews, read all comments, update their comments and delete their comments.

+   X  Ensure that users can't modify content created by other users

+         The authorize_user_for(record) helper method ensures that User can only alter reviews or

+         comments they created.

+   X  Include user input validations

+          The User is not able to save empty fields on reviews or comments.

+   X  BONUS - not required - Display validation failures to user with error message (example form URL           e.g. /posts/new)

+          There are flash messages telling the user about errors and redirecting them if there is an

+          error.

-    BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+   X  Your README.md includes a short description, install instructions, a contributors guide and a link        to the license for your code

+          The README.md has a short description, install instructions, a contributor's guide and license information and link.

     Confirm